Revised

 Conclusion

 When a systematic approach is taken to decrease generation interval by balancing accuracy and intensity, more rapid genetic change can be achieved.
 The largest gains in accuracy from genomic predictions are seen in young animals with little performance data behind their EPD estimates.
 By using these young animals as parents we take advantage of the investment in genomic testing, but we also shorten the generation interval.
-By using a larger number of sires with genomic-enhanced EPDs we can take advantage of the increased genetic progress resulting from a shorter generation interval.
+By using a larger number of sires with GE-EPDs we can take advantage of the increased genetic progress resulting from a shorter generation interval.